dagadbm/load-monitoring-challenge/README.md

 I have decided to completely separate the front-end from the back-end.
 This allows for better separation in terms of teams and tech stack in the future.
 (Assuming the API doesnt change ofc).

+The remaining folder structure is what is given by fastify cli and cra cli so I used their templates as examples.

 ## API

 I decided to create a separate metrics API endpoint on the back-end which can